Part 2: The City of Stone

 The old man sighed and pointed to his left again.
 “Two streets cross there, yeah?
 Well, there’s another one right over there.”
-He nodded to his right.
+He gestured to his right.
 “The distance between them is one block.
 Got it?”
 They nodded again and began to leave.
 They stopped when he sighed and said, “And if you get lost, you come back here.
 I can’t have lost children on my conscious.”

 With that, he turned and went back to the rug he’d been measuring, muttering to himself about Northerners.

 “Thank you…” Tomas said sheepishly as they went back outside; the bell jingled as they went through the door.